pegesund/racket_scylladb/README.md

 It is also fast and stable, over 20000 reads pr second on my machine, no memory leaks found while running for a while

 As I build upon standard library you would need to install this before usage

+Usage:

+Install scylla library and then:

+(require scylla/scylla)